Dr. Brad Lister’s Science on Tap talk – Tuesday, May 28 @ 6:30

 Science on Tap in Saratoga is a series of informal talks and discussions about science.
 Started in 2018, Dr. Kurt Smemo from The Environmental Studies and Sciences Program at Skidmore College and Dr. Wendy Mahaney from Sustainable Saratoga wanted to find a way to increase the communication between scientists and the public.
 The result, Science on Tap in Saratoga is a series of informal talks and discussions led by regional scientists and researchers.
 Monthly talks will address a diverse array of contemporary scientific research topics and debates.
 Click here to see the full 2019 schedule.

 Admission is free and all ages are welcome.
-Plan to arrive by 6 PM to get settled so the talk can start promptly at 6:30.
+Come early to get settled so the talk can start promptly at 6:30.

 Click here for our 2019 schedule.